surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ## View Dashboard

-After logging into AcuBi Home Page, Click on **Dashboard** Section.
+After logging into AcuBi Home Page, Click on <b>Dashboard</b> Section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e633a63e9f980e7bcc0cfcd76e32592477ab197f/images/New_version5/UD_Dashboard_image1_1.png)
-**Image 1**
+<b><font color = "Black"> Image 1</b>

   - It will navigate to Dashboard section.
-It consist of list of Tags, Dashboards and Reports Saved under **My Space** structure.
+It consist of list of Tags, Dashboards and Reports Saved under <b>My Space</b> structure.

-   - To View a specific dashboard, enter the dashboard name in given **Search Option**.
+   - To View a specific dashboard, enter the dashboard name in given <b>Search Option.</B>
-  - To View the dashboards and reports in List view, Click on **List View**.
+  - To View the dashboards and reports in List view, Click on <b>List View</b>.
-  - To view the dashboards and reports in folder view, Click on **Folder View.**
+  - To view the dashboards and reports in folder view, Click on <b>Folder View.</b>

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/UD_Dashboard_image2.png)